Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 • docker-compose up runs successfully

-• Swagger UI or REST Docs accessible
+• Swagger UI or REST Docs is reachable

 • All tests pass

-• README.md completed
+• README.md is complete

-• Unnecessary files excluded (.idea, .DS_Store, etc.)
+• Junk files excluded (.idea, .DS_Store, etc.)

-2. Domain Design: Entity, Repository
+2. Domain design: Entity, Repository

-3. Authentication Implementation: Spring Security, JWT
+3. Authentication: Spring Security, JWT (Part 5)

-4. Member API: Registration, login, my info
+4. Member API: signup, login, my info

 5. Product API: CRUD, image upload

-6. Order API: Creation, retrieval, status changes
+6. Order API: create, query, status changes

-7. Search/Pagination: Product search, filtering
+7. Search/pagination: product search, filtering (Part 4)

-8. Caching/Events: Popular product caching, notification events
+8. Caching/events: popular product caching, notification events (Part 7)

-10. Documentation: Swagger setup, README writing
+10. Documentation: Swagger setup, README

-2. common Module: Common exceptions, ErrorCode, utilities
+2. common module: shared exceptions, ErrorCode, utilities

-4. infra Module: Repository implementation, JPA configuration
+4. infra module: Repository implementations, JPA configuration

-5. api Module: Controller, Security, Swagger
+5. api module: Controller, Security, Swagger

-8. Documentation: README including module structure diagram
+8. Documentation: README with the module diagram

 // 1.
-Pessimistic Lock
+Pessimistic lock

 @Lock(LockModeType.PESSIMISTIC_WRITE)